Prag8855/aab/content/guides/permanent-residence.md

 ### 2. Apply for [PR](/glossary/Niederlassungserlaubnis)

 You can't get an *[[Ausländerbehörde]]* appointment for this.
 You must [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send all the [required documents](#required-documents), and wait for them to contact you.
+This can take a few months.
 You might not get a confirmation email.

+When you use the contact form, choose the correct department.
+It could be a different department this time.

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
-You might get no response for a few months.
+You might wait a few months without a response.
 When I applied, they took 3 months to reply.

-When they reply, they might ask for more documents.[^2] They might need more recent

-If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send more documents.[^53]
+When they reply, they might ask for more documents.[^2] If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send documents.[^53]

 When they have the documents they need, they will give you an appointment.
 In the appointment invitation, they might ask for more documents.
+Bring those documents to your appointment.

 After your *Ausländerbehörde* appointment, it usually takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your permanent residence.[^34]